You are here:

 Reservations

 The reservations section allows you not only to make reservations but to check in and print your boarding pass from your computer.
-There are certain restrictions, so make sure you meet the criteria before you plan on using this service.
-We tried to use this service, but our reservations had been changed (by AA as a result its schedule changes), and we were unable to meet all the restrictions.
+There are certain restrictions for printing boarding passes, so make sure you meet the criteria before you plan on using this service.
+We tried to use this service, but our reservations had been changed (by AA as a result its schedule changes), and we were unable to meet all the restrictions and print our boarding pass.

 Continental Airlines